+Fazer has made donations to two various universities in Finland to support Finnish academic research.
+In 2016, Fazer donated 100,000 euros to the University of Helsinki's Faculty of Agriculture. and Iin 2015, Fazer donated 100,000 euros both to the University of Helsinki's Faculty of Agriculture and Forestry. and to the Hanken School of Economics.
 Hanken School of Economics received a donation of 100,000 euros from Fazer Group in 2017 to the ongoing fundraising campaign HANKEN RETURNS.
 This is Fazer’s second donation to the campaign.
 With this donation, Fazer wants to support academic understanding in the field of economy and the development of research in Finland.
-Moreover, Fazer has been Hankens partner in co-operation for many years.
+Moreover, Fazer has been Hankens partner in co-operation for many years

 Fazer co-operates with different universities and research institutes.
 These include, for example, the University of Helsinki, the University of Eastern Finland and Aalto University in Finland and Uppsala SLU and Lund consortium in Sweden.
 Fazer has made donations to two universities in Finland to support Finnish academic research.
 In 2016, Fazer donated 100,000 euros to the University of Helsinki's Faculty of Agriculture.
 In 2015, Fazer donated 100,000 euros both to the University of Helsinki's Faculty of Agriculture and Forestry and to the Hanken School of Economics.
 Fazer took part in Hanken’s fund raising already on 2010 with 100,000 euros as well.
 Fazer maintains partnership relations with the above mentioned and other research institutes, as well as health professionals, to study areas relevant to its offering.